 Brig.
-Ashutosh Nargolkar (Retd.) has declared that he is eligible to be appointed as Independent Director of the Company and have also provided his consent for the same and confirmed that he does not hold any shares in the Company.
-In the opinion of the Board of Directors Brig.
-Ashutosh Nargolkar (Retd.) fulfils the conditions specified in the Companies Act, 2013 and Rules made thereunder and is independent of the management.
+Vidur Nevrekar (Retd.), Col. Bipin Shinde (Retd.) and Major General Amar Krishna (Retd.) have declared that they are eligible to be appointed as Independent Directors of the Company and have also provided their consent for the same and confirmed that they do not hold any shares in the Company.
+In the opinion of the Board of Directors, Brig.
+Vidur Nevrekar (Retd.), Col. Bipin Shinde (Retd.) and Major General Amar Krishna (Retd.) fulfil the conditions specified in the Companies Act, 2013 and Rules made thereunder and each one of them is independent of the management.

-Except Brig.
-Ashutosh Nargolkar (Retd.) himself, none of the other Directors or Key Managerial Personnel and their respective relatives are in any way, concerned or interested, financial or otherwise, in the resolution set out at Item No.4 of the Notice.

-Your Directors commend for your approval, the resolution set out in Item No.4 of the Notice as Special Resolution.
+None of the Directors or Key Managerial Personnel and their respective relatives are in any way, concerned or interested, financial or otherwise, in the resolutions set out at Item Nos.4,5 and 6 of the Notice and your Directors commend for your approval, the said resolutions as special resolution.